TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

         }
     }

-These are three tests: One verifies the backend module can be called, one creates demo data, the last one deletes demo data again.
+There are three tests: One verifies the backend module can be called, one creates demo data, the last one deletes demo data again.
 The codeception setup needs a bit more attention to setup, though.
 The entry point is the main `codeception.yml file <https://github.com/TYPO3/styleguide/blob/master/Tests/codeception.yml>`_ extended by the `backend suite <https://github.com/TYPO3/styleguide/blob/master/Tests/Acceptance/Backend.suite.yml>`_,